freeCodeCamp/freeCodeCamp/guide/english/security/wireshark/index.md

 + Analyze traffic going through your network
 + Analyze the data your software is communicating to remote servers
 + Verify that data is being properly encrypted before being sent
-+ Development of networkcommunication protocols
++ Development of network communication protocols
 + Check for [Trojans](../trojans/) or other malicious software on your computer

 #### How do I get started?